How does dog daddy train dogs

 • Reward calm behaviour during noise exposure, reinforcing their bravery.

-See also How to train your dog to come to a whistle
+See also How to house train a dog in an apartment

 Addressing these behaviours requires patience and consistency.
 Regular training sessions can strengthen your bond while addressing any concerns that arise.